Skip to main content

 Overview

-This course has a strong practical focus and you’ll spend a lot of time out on placement.
-When on campus, you’ll be taught through a mix of lectures, interactive seminars, and practical skill sessions.
-You’ll also have access to our Ability House – a converted house with specialist adaptations made to the kitchen, bathrooms, and bedrooms where you can practice your skills.
+This course has a strong practical focus and you’ll spend a lot of time out on work placements in a variety of settings.
+When on campus, you’ll be taught through a mix of lectures, interactive seminars, and practical skills sessions.
+You’ll also have access to Ability House – a converted house with specialist adaptations made to the kitchen, bathroom, and bedrooms where you can practice your skills.

 An employability module in your final year will develop your interview skills, explore available job roles, and support you in completing applications.

-At Worcester, you’ll often be taught alongside other health students, including physiotherapists, nurses, doctors, and dietitians.
-This prepares you to collaborative with and work alongside other healthcare professionals, as you will once you graduate and enter the industry.
+At Worcester, you’ll be taught alongside other health and social care students, including physiotherapists, dietitians, social workers, mental health nurses, physicians associates, and doctors.
+This prepares you to collaborate with and work alongside other health and social care professionals, just as you will once you graduate.

 Placements